-• Review the history of the implicated establishment to identify previous outbreaks or issues.
+- Review the history of the implicated establishment to identify previous outbreaks or issues. - Environmental Assessment by Environmental Health Personnel from the Local Health Department - Including an inspection of the implicated facility - Educate employees about the implicated disease and about general infection control precautions - Observe food preparation processes - Assess food holding temperatures - Observe food service processes

-- Environmental Assessment by Environmental Health Personnel from the Local Health Department - Including an inspection of the implicated facility - Educate employees about the implicated disease and about general infection control precautions - Observe food preparation processes - Assess food holding temperatures - Observe food service processes - Observe employee hygiene practices - Review appropriate logs for quality control - Interview facility manager and food service workers - Determine if any employees are ill - Determine if there have been any issues with systems and processes at the facility (e.g., pool filters, water treatment systems, coolers, etc.) - Obtain menus of food served for 1 week prior to earliest case illness onset - Menu modification to remove a suspected food from the menu until control measures are in place - o Restrict/exclude ill food workers in accordance with current FDA Food Code - Quarantine or collect any suspect food item(s) for testing (if applicable) - Collect environmental samples for testing (if applicable) - Collect water samples for testing (if applicable) - Recommendations for control measures should be made, based upon inspection findings, including, but not limited to: - Properly holding the leftovers for further laboratory analysis if warranted - Eliminate bare-hand contact with ready-to-eat foods - Emphasizing hand washing - Monitoring time and temperature control of food - Excluding employees ill with gastrointestinal symptoms (vomiting and diarrhea) - Prohibiting serving of uncooked foods if any possibility of norovirus exists - Cleaning/sanitizing of equipment and other high-touch areas - Corrective actions for treatment or chemical balance of recreational water (if applicable) - Closing of specific parts of a facility (e.g., kiddle pool, a specific food service area, etc.) - Modifying a facility's process: - Once the investigation identifies the specific issues in a facility's process that may have contributed to the outbreak, corrective action should be taken immediately to avoid recurrences.
-Examples of corrective action are modification of water treatment procedures, modification of recipe or process, reorganization of working practices, change in storage temperatures, or modification of instructions to consumers.
+- Review appropriate logs for quality control - Interview facility manager and food service workers - Determine if any employees are ill - Determine if there have been any issues with systems and processes at the facility (e.g. pool filters, water treatment systems, coolers, etc.) - Obtain menus of food served for 1 week prior to earliest case illness onset - Menu modification to remove a suspected food from the menu until control measures are in place - \circ Excluding ill food workers - Quarantine or collect any suspect food item(s) for testing (if applicable) - Collect water samples for testing (if applicable) - Recommendations for control measures should be made, based upon inspection findings, including, but not limited to: - Properly holding the leftovers for further laboratory analysis if warranted - Eliminate bare-hand contact with ready-to-eat foods - Emphasizing hand washing - Monitoring time and temperature control of food - Excluding employees ill with gastrointestinal symptoms (vomiting and diarrhea) - Prohibiting serving of uncooked foods if any possibility of norovirus exists - Cleaning/sanitizing of equipment and other high-touch areas - Corrective actions for treatment or chemical balance of recreational water (if applicable) - Closing of specific parts of a facility (e.g. kiddie pool, a specific food service area, etc.) - Modifying a facility's process: - Once the investigation identifies the specific issues in a facility's process that may have contributed to the outbreak, corrective action should be taken immediately to avoid recurrences.
+Examples of corrective action are: modification of water treatment procedures, modification of recipe or process, reorganization of working practices, change in storage temperatures, or modification of instructions to consumers. - Closing the facility: - If site inspections reveal a situation that poses a continuing health risk to consumers, it may be advisable to close the premises until the problem has been solved.
+Ideally, this will be done with: - the agreement of the business or

-- Closing the facility: - If site inspections reveal a situation that poses a continuing health risk to consumers, it may be advisable to close the premises until the problem has been solved.
-Ideally, this will be done with: - the agreement of the business, or - enforced by law through a closing order. - Once closed, they should be monitored by the appropriate authorities and remain closed until reopening is approved by public health authorities. - Potential consequences (economic or legal) for closing a facility should be weighed against the likelihood of additional cases occurring if the facility is not closed. - Removing implicated foods from the market: - The objective of food recall and food quarantine is to remove implicated foods as efficiently, rapidly, and completely as possible from the market. - A food recall may be initiated by an authorized regulatory agency or a business responsible for the manufacture, wholesale, distribution, or retailing of the suspect food and may be initiated by the business itself or undertaken at the request of an appropriate health authority. - Food quarantine is the process where the regulatory authority issues an enforcement order prohibiting the suspect product from entering commerce. - The longer the time that passes between a food appearing on the market and it being identified as a potential source, the less likely is the recovery of that food.
+- enforced by law through a closing order - Once closed, they should be monitored by the appropriate authorities and remain closed until reopening is approved by public health authorities. - Potential consequences (economic or legal) for closing a facility should be weighed against the likelihood of additional cases occurring if the facility is not closed. - Removing implicated foods from the market: - The objective of food recall and food seizure is to remove implicated foods as efficiently, rapidly and completely as possible from the market. - A food recall is undertaken by any business responsible for the manufacture, wholesale, distribution, or retailing of the suspect food and may be initiated by the business itself or undertaken at the request of an appropriate health authority. - Food seizure is the process by which an appropriate authority removes a food product from the market if the business does not comply with the request to recall. - The longer the time that passes between a food appearing on the market and it being identified as a potential source, the less likely is the recovery of that food.
 This should be coordinated with appropriate food safety agencies.

-Remember: Those participating in facility improvement recommendations (corrective actions), facility closures, food quarantine, or food recalls must balance potential consequences (economic/legal) against the likelihood that any action taken will prevent further cases of disease.
+Remember: Those participating in facility improvement recommendations (corrective actions), facility closures, food seizures, or food recalls must balance potential consequences (economic/legal) against the likelihood that any action taken will prevent further cases of disease.

-Public Health Agency communication with the public regarding suspected source
+• Public Health Agency communication with the public regarding suspected source